Last changed

 placeholder with the name used for your organization's private repository within the Chainguard registry.

-This command should create the following files.
+This command will create the following files:

 After the files have been created, replace the contents within the created Dockerfile with the following